Shega-V/Shega-V/README.md

 - 👋 Hi, I’m @Shega Vala
 - 👀 I’m interested in..coding
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m learning Java and MySql
-- 💞️ I’m looking to collaborate on ...different Java projects
+- 💞️ I’m looking to collaborate on ...different Java and MySql projects
 - 📫 How to reach me ...shegavala@gmail.com

 <!---